Distance Education Program

 - Integrate theology and practice in all areas of life and ministry.

 The Master of Divinity curriculum roots Christian leaders in the Scriptures, tradition, and practices of the church with an overarching focus on building missional communities that form fervent disciples.
-Beginning in August 2016, students in the Master of Divinity program are required to complete 75 credit hours.
+Students in the Master of Divinity program are required to complete 75 credit hours.
 A cumulative grade-point average of 2.0 is required for graduation.
-In addition, M.Div. students are required to successfully complete core courses in the three divisions of the seminary curriculum, Bible, History/Theology and Ministry, as well as S.P.M. and Integrative courses.
+In addition, MDiv students are required to successfully complete core courses in the three divisions of the seminary curriculum, Bible, History/Theology and Ministry, as well as SPM and Integrative courses.
 These include:

 Bible (12) plus 3: